Breast Care

 Whenever possible, all investigations are undertaken at one appointment, however, there are times when this is not possible.
 If that is the case an appointment will be made for you to return to the Breast Care Unit, as soon as possible, to complete your investigations.

-BENIGN – PATIENT LEAFLETS AND INFO
+BENIGN BREAST CONDITIONS - PATIENT LEAFLETS & INFORMATION

 PRIMARY BREAST CANCER – PATIENT LEAFLETS AND INFO